amirhajibabaei/AutoForce/theforce/cl/README.md

 The other paramteres (`ediff`, `fdiff`) which control the sampling and accuracy should be gradually tuned to get the desired accuracy.

+If the size of accumulated data/inducing becomes too large, the simulation may become too slow.
+`max_data` and `max_inducing` can be used to set an upper limit for the sizedata by the model.

 #### Model initialization from random displacements (optional)
 In most cases starting from an empty ML model